ivansilvestre/book-list/README.md

-A simple book list in JavaScript,HTML/CSS and Bootstrap.
+Book list in JavaScript, HTML/CSS and Bootstrap.

 Based on Brad Traversy's book list but with a few changes (by me).